amplify-education/hiccup/README.md

 Hiccup is an Android library that layers _Http In ContentProviders_.

 It aims to bring RESTful and MVC-like concepts to ContentProviders to separate client/server concerns, simplify app client access, and improve code maintainability.
 A ContentProvider is essentially a server, so the idea is that we can treat it like one and use some well-established best practices.

 #### Status
 Alpha, work in progress.
 Use at your own discretion.
 Currently supports:

 1. GET requests

 #### Motivation

-The default Android ContentProvider interface poses some challeneges & limitations.
+The default Android ContentProvider interface poses some challenges & limitations.
 It is half REST and half SQL, which result in the following:

 1. exposes underlying db representation to clients
 1. table joins are difficult to support when using uri's